 The University of Agder (UiA), Norway invites applications for the PhD Research Fellow in Information and Communication Technology (ICT) with Specialization in Mobile Radio Communications 2019.

 A fixed-term 100 % position as a PhD Research Fellow in ICT with Specialization in Mobile Radio Communications is available for a period three years at the University of Agder, Faculty of Engineering and Science.
 The position is affiliated to the Department of ICT and located at Campus Grimstad.
 The starting date is as soon as possible or to be negotiated with the Faculty.

-The position is intended to address issues related to indoor multiple-input multiple-output (MIMO) communication systems.
-Potential research topics for the PhD study include, but are not limited to the following:
+This open position is intended to carry out fundamental research in the area of propagation and mobile radio channel modeling with applications in human activity recognition.
+Potential research topics for the PhD thesis include, but are not limited to the following:

-- Characterization of indoor MIMO power line channels;
+- Time-frequency analysis of non-stationary massive MIMO channels;

 Worth of Award